 Car theft can happen to anyone, but knowing what to do if your rental car is stolen will help your provider in recovering the vehicle.
 Here are the steps you should follow in the event your rental car is stolen:

-- Call the rental car company: Inform the supplier about what has happened.
-Ask for the car's license number and vehicle identification number (VIN).
-You will need all of these when filling out the police report.
-This is also the best time to check what level of insurance cover you may have and any excesses likely to be liable.
+Call your rental provider: Upon discovering that your rental car has been stolen, you will need to inform your rental provider.
+Ask for the car's registration number and vehicle identification number (VIN).
+You’ll need these for the police report.
+This is also the best time to check what level of insurance cover you have and what excesses you’re likely to be liable for.

-Please note that most insurance companies will not cover you for the theft of a rental vehicle if the theft was a result of negligence.
-Furthermore, insurance companies will not cover you if you break the rental agreement conditions.
-If your insurance company does cover theft of a rental car, they will need you to provide a copy of the police report.
+Most insurance companies will not cover you for the theft of a rental vehicle if the theft was the result of negligence.
+Furthermore, insurance companies will not cover you if you break your rental agreement conditions.
+If your insurance company does cover theft of a rental car, they will generally ask you to provide a copy of the completed police report.

 The Loss Damage Waiver limits the renter's financial liability for loss and damage to the vehicle.
 The cost of the Loss Damage Waiver may differ between vehicle types and rental providers.
 In addition, Loss Damage Waivers may not be available from all rental locations in Australia.
 Contact our customer care team to find out more about Loss Damage Waivers.